 How good is DxO Photolab 4?
 This review covers most of the new features released on 21 October 2020 and takes you through the complete workflow used to create the image at the top of the article.
-If you’re interested, we’re including the link to download the software and see for yourself with a 30% discount.
+If you’re interested, we’re including the link to download the software here.

 I’ve had 24 hours to run the software through it’s paces.
 The picture at the top of the article was taken a couple of years ago, but I’ve started with the original RAW file and reprocessed it in a Workflow that starts with Adobe Lightroom, sends the RAW file out to DxO Photolab for processing, brings it back into the Lightroom catalogue as a tiff and ends in Photoshop, simply to remove a couple of people from the image.